davidnasar/MyAbpDemo/README.md

 # MyAbpDemo
-Add Question in MyDemo\modules\src\QAManagement.Domain run abphelper.gui for QAManagement.sln
+Add Question in MyDemo\modules\src\QAManagement.Domain, gets error when running GenerateCRUD in abphelper.gui for QAManagement.sln